 Like just about anything in business, how you approach your social media video content ideas is going to come down to budget.
 I’ll be candid with you and tell you that video production is not inexpensive.

-The sales pitch I’d make is to consider the return on investment and cost of doing nothing.
+The sales pitch I’d make is to consider the return on investment and the cost of doing nothing.
 Yes, it’s not easy to plunk down a decent sum of money on a video, but how much will it cost you to directly reach the same number of people?
-Furthermore, will you be able to do so with the same energy, vibe and visual elements?
+Furthermore, will you be able to do so with the same energy, vibe, and visual elements?

 There are plenty of ways to take a DIY approach to video, and I’m certainly no snob if it’s done right.
 My only caution would be to consider whether the production quality, which the customer often associates with the quality of your product/service, is actually deterring someone from buying from you.